My Early Years Through College

 I’m able to put things in perspective and keep my thought patterns rational instead of trying to avoid a situation or enduring it with a great deal of anxiety.

 I’m constantly aware of the importance of maintaining my progress.
-It’s vital to my growth to continue meeting and (publicly) speaking with new people, nurturing the healing relationships with my fellow anxiety tribe, networking and keeping a healthy balance between socializing and solitude.
+It’s vital to my growth to continue meeting and (publicly) speaking with new people, nurturing the healing relationships with my fellow anxiety community, networking and keeping a healthy balance between socializing and solitude.

 I now live my life with a new outlook, confidence and energy that I never dreamed of.
 My experiences have created the person that I am today – the ups and downs and everything in between has served a purpose.
 As challenging as it was, I wouldn’t change a thing, it’s a part of me.